BartoszKowalczyk98/string_Analyzer/README.md

 # Read Me First
 Main application is src/main/java/string_Analyzer/StringAnalyzerApplication use it to run rest application and later input proper line in browser.
+ StringAnalyzer.java is api used to analyze given string and count lowercase, uppercase letters, numbers and special signs in it.
+Then present it to the user
  Example of line to input in browser:

  http://localhost:8080/analyze/testTEST{:<123